 KaTeX can only parse string typed expression

-p1, meaning that the maximum must lie in
+, which implies that the maximum must lie in

 KaTeX can only parse string typed expression